PalisadoesFoundation/talawa-admin/INSTALLATION.md

 ```sh
    CTRL + C
 ```
 ## Installation: using docker
 Follow these steps to get Talawa-admin working with Docker :-

 See [Docker Container](Docker_Container/README.md)
+## Next Steps After Setup
+1. Register on the admin portal
+2. After you get a `waiting for approval` notification , go to your mongoDB talawa-api instance , go to users and set the fields of the newly registered user to the new values-

+        adminApproved:true
+        userType:SUPERADMIN
+3. Now you should be able to login to the admin-console with your credentials.